Etyre/Engineered-Efficacy-/Energy and Intentionality modulation.md

 But I chose that cadence so that there’s always a free-choice block coming up relatively soon.
 This is intentionally an outlet policy.
 If I feel tempted to let go and watch a TV show for instance, I want to be be able to credibly think to myself “I can do that during my next free-choice block”, which is never more than 3 days away.

 The idea is that I am more willing to push myself to keep my intentionality high, knowing that I’m not asking myself to deny myself those things.
 I’m just asking myself to wait until (for instance) Thursday.-->

+#### Non-intentionality block up-time

+Sometimes I'm doing work where my attention is not directed primarily by my internal executive process, but rather by my environment.
+This includes when I'm doing operations, when I'm running a workshop, when I'm taking meetings, or working on single projects with urgent environmental deadlines.

+For these kinds of work periods, I don't make a point to maintain the tautness of my intention, though I maintain many of the same practices, somewhat less strictly.
+Mainly I just focus on doing things fast: when I have a next task, I aim to do it immediately.
+I allow my meeting schedule or the ongoing events in my environment to shape my moment to moment priorities, and when I have an un-directed moment, I refer back to my todo list and make progress on the most urgent task * the task that I have the most [ambiguity aversion](https://musingsandroughdrafts.com/2019/03/17/committed-engagement-and-the-critical-importance-of-ambiguity/) about.

 ### Week-level macro structure: